Can You Ever Forgive Me?: Plot

 In some of Lee's letters, she has Noël Coward make references to his social life that reflects his homosexuality.
-A used book dealer named Paul buys one of them from Lee and sends it to a friend of his who knew Coward.
-The recipient doubts Coward would have risked his privacy and relays his suspicions to Paul.
-Paul raises an alarm that leads to Lee's customers blacklisting her.
-Unable to sell more forgeries, she has Jack sell the letters on her behalf.
-His customers do not know he has a connection to Lee.
+A used-book dealer named Paul buys one of them from Lee and sends it to a friend of his who knew Coward.
+The recipient doubts Coward would have risked his privacy and relays his suspicions.
+Paul then raises an alarm that leads to Lee's customers blacklisting her.
+Unable to sell more forgeries, she has Jack sell them on her behalf, since the customers do not know he has a connection to Lee.
 She also starts stealing authentic letters from libraries and archives for Jack to sell, replacing them with forged duplicates.
-While Lee is out of town committing one such theft, her cat dies under Jack's care.
-She ends their friendship, but continues their partnership out of necessity.
+While Lee is out of town committing one such theft, she lets Jack stay in her apartment.
+He brings a young waiter from the gay bar Julius’ to join him there.
+Lee’s cat dies while under Jack’s care during the night he and the waiter spend together.
+Lee ends their friendship but continues their partnership out of necessity.

 The FBI arrests Jack while he is attempting a sale.
 He cooperates with them, resulting in Lee being served with a court summons.
 She retains a lawyer, who advises her to show contrition by getting a job, doing community service, and joining Alcoholics Anonymous.
-In court, Lee says she enjoyed creating the forgeries, but that her actions were ultimately not worth it because she lost her cat and her friendship with her criminal accomplice.
+In court Lee says she enjoyed creating the forgeries but that her actions were ultimately not worth it because she lost her cat and her friendship with her criminal accomplice.
 He “may have been an idiot, but he tolerated me, and he was nice to have around.”
 The judge sentences Lee to five years' probation and six months' house arrest.

-During her house arrest, Lee skips her court-ordered AA meeting to talk to Jack, who is dying of AIDS, at the gay bar called Julius’.
-They reconcile, and he grants her permission to write a memoir about their escapades.
+During house arrest Lee skips her court-ordered AA meeting to meet with Jack, who is dying of AIDS, at the gay bar Julius’.
+They reconcile.
+Lee does not comment on or ask about his health.
+He grants her permission to write a memoir about their escapades.
 Sometime later, while Lee is passing a bookstore, she sees a Dorothy Parker letter she forged that is now on sale for $1,900.
 She writes the store owner a sarcastic note from the deceased Parker revealing that the letter is a fake.
-After reading the note, the owner goes to retrieve the letter, but then decides to keep it on display.
+After reading the note, the owner goes to retrieve the letter but then decides to keep it on display.